moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 # Step 4: Roman imperialism in Galerie Daru
 </a>

 The Galerie Daru is a large room whose two sides are populated by Roman and Etruscan antiquities, mainly status of those quirky Romans we have come to know (and love ?) as emperors.
-This is the perfect opportunity to put faces on those names you've probably heard in the past: Augustus, Trajan, Commodus, etc.
+This is the perfect opportunity to put faces on those names you've maybe heard in the past: Augustus, Trajan, Commodus, etc.

 ![galerie-daru](../../images/mingrui-he-e_5k5P07mzw-unsplash.jpg)